 In most situations, a corrupt or damaged Microsoft Excel file is the cause of the issue.
 It sometimes also causes the fixed object will move error in Excel 2016.
 To fix Microsoft Excel not responding error, you should use the advanced repair tool called Wondershare Repairit.

 By repairing the Excel file using this repair tool, you can resolve the Excel freezing issue without much effort.
 Luckily, Repairit allows you to add multiple files to repair at once, and there's no limit to file size.
-Below are the three steps to repairing Excel files on Wondershare Repairit.
+Below are the features of Wondershare Repairit.

 Step 1: Add Corrupt Excel Files